Historic Tour of the Fatimid Caliphate's Cairo - Photo 1

 Itinerary

-Having picked you up from your hotel at the designated time, we'll make our way to the Midan Al Qalaa, in the historic centre of Cairo.
+After picking you up from your hotel at the designated time, we will proceed to the Midan Al Qalaa, located in the historic centre of Cairo.

-Our first stop will be the Al-Rifai Mosque, also known as the Royal Mosque, a modern mosque from the 19th century.
+The first stop will be the Al-Rifai Mosque, known as the Royal Mosque, a modern mosque from the 19th century.

-In the same neighbourhood, you can also find the Mosque and the Madrasa of Sultan Hassan, built in 1361.
-These monuments are among the grandest buildings constructed during the Mamluk period.
+Nearby, you will find the Mosque and Madrasa of Sultan Hassan, built in 1361, which is among the grandest structures from the Mamluk period, a time of Ottoman influence in Egypt.

-Our next visit will be the Ibn Tulun Mosque, the largest and oldest in the city, built between the years 876 and 879 in the old city of Al-Qatta´i, under Ahmad Ibn Tulun.
+Next, we will visit the Ibn Tulun Mosque, recognized as the largest and oldest mosque in the city, constructed between 876 and 879 in the old city of Al-Qatta´i, under Ahmad Ibn Tulun.

-We will then eat in a typical restaurant, with a menu including various salads, a main dish (beef, fish, or chicken), rice, pasta, vegetables, and a selection of desserts and fruit.
+Following the mosque visits, lunch will be served at a typical restaurant, offering a menu that includes various salads, a main dish (beef, fish, or chicken), rice, pasta, vegetables, and a selection of desserts and fruit.

-The tour continues with a visit to the Gayer-Anderson Museum and passing along the famous walls of the city, the street being notable for its monuments from the era worldwide.
+The tour continues with a visit to the Gayer-Anderson Museum and a walk along the famous city walls, noted for their numerous monuments from historical eras.

-After completing the tour, we head back to your hotel, 5 hours after initial pickup.
+At the end of the tour, we will return to your hotel, approximately 5 hours after the initial pickup.

 Included